Tuition, Costs, and Financial Aid

 - Veterans Benefits

 - Student loans: U.S. citizens and permanent residents can apply for Federal Direct Loans or Federal Direct Graduate PLUS loans by completing the FAFSA.
-Please reference the chart below to determine which FAFSA to complete based on your desired start date.
 Any student can apply for a private student loan.

 One of the ways that students fund their master’s degree program is through employer sponsorship.
 While your company may not advertise that this funding is available, they may have funds available to you if you put in a request.